The Education Department has a two-fold mission: To prepare students for the teaching profession and to better equip current teachers.

 Undergraduate programs (like the BEACON and Undergraduate Post-Bacc programs) require an undergraduate application through your campus location*.

 Graduate programs (like the MAT, M.Ed, "add-on" certificates, Alternative Certification or the MAT Post-Baccalaureate programs) require a Graduate Studies application through your campus location.
+(Note: Graduate-level courses are not currently offered through AHE campuses.)

 3. Visit with your advisor